tundish/blathnaid/blathnaid/book/chapters.rst

 It was Bláthnaid.
 She had brushed her long hair over, and tied it with a ribbon.

-She hitched up her dress a little as she stepped across the cobbles.
+She hitched up her skirt a little as she stepped across the cobbles.
 Jack could see that she wore a silver anklet, but came barefoot towards them.

 Welcome